cleankod/currency-rate-converter/README.md

 # To do
 * Rounding when calculating the amount.
-* Simple value object serialization (to avoid `value` nested field in JSON).
+* Investigate whether it is possible to implement the value-object serialization, to avoid `value` nested field in JSON.
 See #10 as a starting point.
 * Move parameter-specific logic outside the controller.
 * Replace exceptions with `Result` (`either`) which improves the overall methods API readability and forces error handling.
 Look into [cleankod/architecture-archetype](https://github.com/cleankod/architecture-archetype) as a starting point.
 * Better error handling, especially of potential errors from NBP API.